Minnesota star Towns helped off with right leg injury

 AP Sports Writer

-WASHINGTON (AP) — Minnesota Timberwolves star Karl-Anthony Towns had to be helped off the court in the third quarter at Washington on Monday night because of an apparent right leg injury.
+WASHINGTON (AP) — An uneven start to the season for the Minnesota Timberwolves turned even worse when Karl-Anthony Towns had to be helped off the court in the third quarter at Washington.
+He wasn’t putting any weight on his right leg.

 Follow Noah Trister at https://twitter.com/noahtrister